 In addition to major highway projects, over $1 billion from Measure A has improved local streets and roads everywhere in Riverside County.
 Between 1990 and 2020 cities and unincorporated county areas received the following Measure A revenues for local streets and roads:

-In 2006, the Riverside County Transportation Commission (RCTC) began developing tolled express lane facilities to improve mobility.
-Express lanes provide solo drivers a choice to pay for reliable travel times and offer a travel option for carpools of three or more.
-In addition to the drivers’ travel benefits, the development of these express lane facilities provides RCTC with a significant, long term funding source (tolls) to pay for the development, construction, maintenance, and operations of these toll projects and other transportation improvements on the corridor.
+The Riverside County Transportation Commission (RCTC) began developing tolled express lane facilities to improve mobility in 2006.
+Express lanes provide drivers a choice to pay for reliable travel times and offer a travel option for carpools of three or more as well as transit providers a lane for commuter buses.
+In addition to the drivers’ travel benefits and commuter buses, the development of these express lane facilities provides RCTC with a significant, long term funding source (tolls) to pay for the development, construction, maintenance, and operations of these toll projects and other transportation improvements along the corridor.
 The decision to become a tolling agency has and will continue to change RCTC by expanding our mobility mission for decades to come.

-The first project completed was the 91 Corridor Improvement Project in March 2017.
-Led by RCTC, the project added regular lanes, tolled express lanes, auxiliary lanes, and direct express lane connectors from the northbound 15 to the westbound 91 and from the eastbound 91 to the southbound 15.
+The first toll project completed was the 91 Corridor Improvement Project in March 2017.
+Led by RCTC, the project added regular lanes, tolled express lanes, auxiliary lanes, and direct express lane connectors.
 Improvements to interchanges, ramps, and surface streets were also made along the 91 corridor.
 These improvements reduce delays, allow faster emergency response, relieve local street congestion, and offer better access to public transit and trails.
 Additional information about the 91 Express Lanes is available at: www.91expresslanes.com.

 RCTC now operates and maintain a network of more than 70 lane-miles of tolled express lanes, manages approximately 150,000 customer accounts, and provides Freeway Service Patrol motorist assistance in the express lanes.